devnull-cz/unix-linux-prog-in-c-labs/2023/labs-2023-11-06/assignments.md

 usage: `./a.out <zombie_num>`

+To see if there are any zombies in the system, you can use: `ps -o state ax | grep ^Z`

+For this task, cheating is allowed.
+I.e. you can slow down the "init" process, e.g. by injecting a delay using `strace`: `sudo strace -p 1 -e inject=waitid:delay_enter=5s` so that the adopted children are not reaped as quickly.

 ## sub-task

 Fix the zombie problem.
 Either use one of the `wait` syscalls or try handling `SIGCHLD`.